Do you own a law firm and want to compete with the big-name law firm brands?

 These facts may cause you to wonder if the world needs another blog post.
 The answer is no. But the world definitely needs another good blog post.

 The key to content marketing is to develop content with a purpose.
-Craft all content (i.e., blogs, videos, and resources) with a target client in mind and educate the reader while positioning you as an expert.
+Create each piece of content with a target client in mind.

 Here are some content marketing tips:

-- Plan content in advance.
+Plan.
 Do your research and make each piece count—quality trumps quantity.
-For example, publishing a fantastic blog post once per month is much better than cranking out mediocre posts each week.
+For example, a fantastic blog post once per month is better than weekly posts that are mediocre.

-- Combine video and blogging—some people like to read, others like to watch.
-Create content the audience can consume in a variety of ways.
-For instance, you can write a blog post and share the same content with a quick video.
+Combine video and blogging—some people like to read, others like to watch.
+Repurpose content so the audience can consume it in a variety of ways.
+For instance, you can write a blog post and shoot a quick video containing the same information.

-It’s critical to create content for prospects in each stage of the customer journey.
+It’s critical to develop content for prospects in each customer journey stage.
 Here are some examples using real estate law:

-Connection Stage: A free download that provides insight into real estate laws for home buyers.
+Connection Stage: A free download that summarizes real estate laws for home buyers.

-Consideration Stage: A series of resources, such as closing document templates and other legal forms for residential homeowners, including a free consultation.
+Consideration Stage: A series of resources, such as legal form templates for homeowners.
+You could include a free consultation as a bonus.

 Conversion Stage: A case study showing how you helped a client resolve a real estate suit.
-The case study reveals your unique approach, demonstrates your attention to detail, and highlights staff support.
+The case study shows your attention to detail and highlights staff support.

 Social media audiences are massive.
-Here are the most popular channels and number of users on each:
+Here are some popular channels and audiences on each: